-Listing long programs The LIST command, used above to display the current program on the screen, can be used to look at part of a program.
+Listing long programs

+The LIST command, used above to display the current program on the screen, can be used to look at part of a program.
 This is particularly useful if the program is very big and you want to concentrate on one part of it.

+Listing sections of programs

+To look at one particular line type, for example

+LIST 40

+To look at a number of consecutive lines type, for example,

+LIST 20,40

-Listing sections of To look at one particular line, for example, type programs LIST 40 To look at a number of consecutive lines type, for example, LIST 20,40 To see from the beginning of the program up to a particular line type, for example, LIST ,30 To display from a particular line to the end of the program type, for example, LIST 20, Halting listings If you list more of a program than can fit on the screen all at once, the beginning of the listing disappears off the top of the screen before you have time to read it.
-There are three ways of getting round this problem: • Pressing the <scroll lock=""> halts the listing; pressing it again allows the listing to continue.
-This enables you to step through chunks of the listing.</scroll> • Holding down <ctrl> and <shift> together after typing LIST halts the displayed listing on the screen.
-To continue the listing, take your finger off either <ctrl> or <shift>.</shift></ctrl></shift></ctrl> • Putting the computer into paged mode.
+To see from the beginning of the program up to a particular line type, for example, LIST , 30 $\,$

+To display from a particular line to the end of the program type, for example, LIST 20,

+Halting listings from the command line

+If you list more of a program than can fit on the screen all at once, the beginning of the listing disappears off the top of the screen before you have time to read it.
+If you are running BASIC from the command line there are three ways of getting round this problem:

+- Pressing the Scroll Lock halts the listing; pressing it again allows the listing to continue.
+This enables you to step through chunks of the listing. - Holding down Ctrl and Shift together after typing LIST halts the displayed listing on the screen.
+To continue the listing, take your finger off either Ctrl or Shift. - Putting the computer into paged mode.
 This is the most reliable method.
-To enter this mode press $<$ Ctrl $>$ N, then type LIST.
+To enter this mode press Ctrl-N, then type LIST.
 The listing stops as soon as the whole screen is filled.
-To display the next screenful of listing, press $<$ Scroll Lock $>$ twice.
+To display the next screenful of listing, press Scroll Lock twice.
 This method ensures that you will not miss any of the listing.
-To cancel the effect of $<$ Ctrl $>$ N, type $<$ Ctrl $>$ O when the listing is finished.
-In addition to the methods described for halting listings, you can also slow the listing down by pressing <ctrl>.
+To cancel the effect of Ctrl-N, type Ctrl-O when the listing is finished.

+In addition to the methods described for halting listings, you can also slow the listing down by pressing Ctrl.
 This makes the screen halt for the auto-repeat rate time (typically about 1/25th of a second) between each new line.
-Thus it takes a second to scroll one screenful in a 25-line text mode.</ctrl>
+Thus it takes a second to scroll one screenful in a 25-line text mode.

+Comments

-Comments When writing programs, especially long or complex ones, you should insert comments to remind you what each part of the program is doing.
+When writing programs, especially long or complex ones, you should insert comments to remind you what each part of the program is doing.
 This is done by using the REM keyword which is short for 'remark'.